 It’s a building code conceived with the aim of providing a long-lasting building that is also practical and safe.
 This code was developed by the International Code Council (ICC) and applies nationwide, but also internationally, with some local amendments.
 So, don’t try to find what is the International Residential Code for Arizona or another state, because it’s the same all over the country.
 However, in certain cities, on top of the IRC there might be architectural guidelines that impose certain restrictions or color codes.
 For example, this is the case in Scottsdale, where, in a certain region, you cannot build houses higher than 30 feet.
 All new single-family homes in Scottsdale must comply with the 2015 IRC.

-The International Code Council (ICC) has published a series of building codes since 2000.
+The International Code Council (ICC) has published a series of building codes since 2000, so you will find more editions, like the International Residential Code 2012, 2015 and so on.
 There are currently 15 codes available, with the International Green Construction Code as one of the most promising regulations for housing with a small environmental footprint.

 The IRC covers all aspects of construction for maximum safety and durability.
 There are clear instructions regarding foundations, duct systems, exhaust systems, chimneys and vents, boilers and water heaters, sanitary drainage and even rules for a safe swimming pool.
 When it comes to fires or other emergencies, the International Residential Code (IRC) also instructs builders and architects on how to provide emergency exits with the appropriate signage.
 This code provides also the minimum size for an egress window or door - things to remember during a basement makeover!